top of page

 Psalm 69: 1-2 & 14-15

-For protection against the sea and the collection of sweet water, people built terps.
-Terps, although the term wierde would be more appropriate for the province of Groningen, are artificial settlement mounds, and already existed for nearly a millennium in the area when Bernlef and Ludger made their hike.
-Read our DIY manual Making a Terp in 12 Steps to learn more.
-Werfhem was one of the bigger terps of the region and, together with Wyscwyrd, situated on a salt-marsh ridge.
-Only on top of these settlement mounds, out of reach of the salty sea, some trees and bushes could grow, like hazel, elder and willow.
-Also, some crops and herbs were grown, like hulled barley, gold-of-pleasure, flax, hemp, field mustard and celery, and even emmer wheat.
+For protection against the sea and the collection of fresh water, people built terps.
+Terps, although the term wierde would be more appropriate for the province of Groningen, are artificial settlement mounds, and had already existed for nearly a millennium in the area when Bernlef and Ludger made their hike.
+Read our DIY manual Making a Terp in only 12 Steps if you want to erect a terp yourself.
+The village of Werfhem was one of the bigger terps of the region and, together with the village of Wyscwyrd, was situated on a salt-marsh ridge.
+Only on top of these settlement mounds, out of reach of the salty sea, could some trees and bushes grow, like hazel, elder, and willow.
+Also, some crops and herbs were grown, like hulled barley, gold-of-pleasure, flax, hemp, field mustard, celery, and even emmer wheat.
 These were grown on the higher parts of the salt marsh and on the slopes of terps.
-Rye was probably cultivated on higher sandy salt-marsh ridges
+Rye was probably cultivated on higher sandy salt-marsh ridges.

-So, when Bernlef saw the trees of Werfhem, know that trees were actually very scarce in this salty coastal environment, and it likely must have been one of these species mentioned.
-In the villages, many big (war) dogs, some hogs and chickens walked around, to make the picture more complete.
+So, when Bernlef saw the trees of Werfhem, he knew that trees were actually very scarce in this barren coastal environment, and it likely must have been one of these species mentioned.
+In the villages, many big (war) dogs, some hogs, and chickens walked around to make the picture more complete.
 Dogs had a special place in Frisian society.
-Read our blog post How to bury your mother-in-law and be amazed of all the different Frisian dog types and their roles.
-From little fancy dogs for on your lap, to war dogs during battle.
+Read our blog post How to bury your mother-in-law and be amazed at all the different Frisian dog types and their roles.
+From little fancy dogs 'for on your lap' to war dogs during battle.
+Hiking as a stranger without a dazer through this landscape back then would have been risky.

 terp region Frisia